AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/JavaScript/NodeJs/readme.md

 });
 ```

--  *start* and *end* (inclusive) represent the starting and ending indices for the
+- *start* and *end* (inclusive) represent the indices for the retrieval.
-    retrieval.
-Additionally, the namespace ID and stream ID must
+- The namespace ID and stream ID must be provided to the function call.
-    be provided to the function call.
-A JSON object containing a list of the
+- A JSON object containing a list of the found values is returned.
-    found values is returned.
-Ex: For a time index, request url
-    format will be
+ Ex: For a time index, request url format will be
     "/{streamId}/Data?startIndex={startTime}&endIndex={endTime}